ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 pipelinectl serialize --all-repos --all-artifacts <env_variable1> <env_variable2> > foo.json
 ```
 {: codeblock}

-> This command is not an alias.
-You need `pipelinectl` explicitly
+This command is not an alias.
+You need `pipelinectl` explicitly.
+{: note}

 ### deserialize
 {: #deserialize}